 Dogs on leash

-Dogs must be on a leash at all times in all public places, including parks, reserves, foreshores and bushland areas unless signage indicates dogs are prohibited or there is a dog off leash area.
+Dogs must be on a leash at all times in all public places, including parks, sportsfields and bushland areas (unless signage indicates it is a dog off leash area).

 Dog prohibited areas

-- 10 metres of playgrounds and play equipment.
+- within 10 metres of playgrounds and play equipment.

 - Child care centres.